desmond8643/Projects/README.md

 - The data was not able to obtain beacause my developer Twitter account was not able to get elevated access
 - If data is obtained, it will be sorted according to mutual friends/follower, following without mutual followers and follower without mutual followers
 - To find out who are the fans, and who are the following one sided

+## Utilities
+- Calculator made using HTML/CSS and JavaScript
+- To-do List made using HTML/CSS and JavaScript

 ## Web Scraping
 - maimai is an arcade rhythm game, and user can access the official website to look at their records